Semantics

 In addition to shared properties, an entity can declare inline properties directly on itself.
 Inline properties are attributes that are not meant to be reused outside the parent entity (for example a one-off internal_note field on Customer).
 They are shown on the entity's detail page rather than as standalone entries in the concept list.

-Each concept can also carry extended metadata: data type, classification (e.g. PII), required/unique flags, examples, allowed enum values, regex patterns, and free-form tags.
+Each concept can also carry extended metadata: data type, classification (e.g. PII), a required flag, examples, allowed enum values, regex patterns, and free-form tags.

 Relationships